Aleeshakara/aleeshakara.github.io/README.md

 * Media

-The image used is owned by me.
+The homepage image used is owned by me.
+The projects images are from Start Bootstap.

 ## Acknowledgements